digital-asset/ex-bond-issuance/README.md

 ### Choosing and Changing Roles

-When you launch Bond Issuance application, you will see the login screen where you can choose your user / role.
+When you launch Bond Issuance application, you will see the login screen where you can choose your party with the desired role.

 To log in: